 The leafy enclave of Montague Street Gardens is currently abuzz with activity, thanks to the Bloomsbury Bees, a joint venture between Bedford Estates and The Montague on the Gardens.
-The newly installed hives are home to a swarm of 20,000, and originate from the Dowager Duchess of Bedford’s estate in Woburn.
+The installed hives are home to a swarm of over 20,000, and originate from the Dowager Duchess of Bedford’s estate in Woburn.
 The bees provide the fragrant local honey served at the hotel, and also play an important role in supporting the surrounding ecosystem.
 Here, we talk to bee keeper Paul Walton, whose hefty 30 years of experience have more than qualified him to introduce bees to Bloomsbury.

 How did you first get into bee keeping?